 - Independent expert panel to validate estimated eligible project costs if requested by a Subgrantee for a project of at least $5 million; and consideration for properly conducted and certified cost estimates prepared by professional licensed engineers (mutually agreed upon by the Administrator and the applicant).

-STATUS: Pilot guidance was issued in May 2013 www.fema.gov/alternative-procedures
+STATUS: Pilot guidance was issued in May 2013 and is available at: www.fema.gov/alternative-procedures.

 Debris Removal Program Alternative Procedures